Kong/docs.konghq.com/app/dev-portal/access-and-approvals/index.md

 {:.note}
 > *This is documentation for Konnect's new **Dev Portal BETA**.
 Be aware of potential instability compared to our [classic Dev Portal](/konnect/dev-portal)*

 ## Developers

 A list of all Developers registered for the Dev Portal is listed by default.
-Email addresses for new signups are validated by the registered Developer.
+Email addresses for new sign-ups are validated by the registered Developer.

 [Learn more](/dev-portal/access-and-approvals/developers) about the Developer registration process.